gematik/app-Tiger/README.md

 [For a standalone example see here in our examples section](doc/examples/tigerOnly)

+# How to use tiger in a testsuite
+[Here](https://gematik.github.io/app-Tiger/Tiger-User-Manual.html#_requirements) are the requirements for using the tiger.

 ## Using other libraries / source code

 The package "de.gematik.test.tiger.mockserver" of the module tiger-proxy is based upon